Dashbloxx/chaotix/README.md

 - [X] A good readme
 - [ ] Exact documentation
 # License
-Although I could rewrite all of the code and change the license, I decided to stick with the license (MIT license), just because its a good and permissive license.
 See the license at LICENSE.
 If there are any ports, the license does not apply to them, rather the original software's license does.